jackzhou2024/CS269i-HW4-Tournament-2024/README.md

 * On each round it allocates the item to at most one bidder.

 Note: For a fixed vector of bids, the all-pay auction will generate the most revenue.
-But if  in HW3 you and your classmates submitted robust auto-bidders that will shave bids when facing an aggressive auction like all-pay, it may or may not be a good auction for you to use.
+But if  in HW3 you and your classmates submitted robust auto-bidders that will shade bids when facing an aggressive auction like all-pay, it may or may not be a good auction for you to use.